OSU-MC/MyClassroom/CONTRIBUTING.md

 - **Bug Report**: Use this template for reporting bugs.
 Include steps to reproduce, expected behavior, and any other relevant information.
 - **Feature Request**: Use this template to propose new features.
 Describe the problem your feature solves, your proposed solution, and any alternative solutions you've considered.

+#### Tracking Issues
+All issues are tracked in the MyClassroom [GitHub Project](https://github.com/orgs/OSU-MC/projects/1).
+Here, assignments, statuses, milestones, and timelines are managed to keep our development process smooth and transparent.

 ### Branch Structure
 Our development process involves the following branch structure:
 - **Feature Branches:** All features should be developed on individual feature branches created from the `dev` branch.